biohank/CRISPR_screen_analysis/README.md

 Copyright (c) 2020, Kyuho Han

-Redistribution and use in source are permitted as long as the copyright notice above is included If you use these scripts please cite:
+Redistribution and use in source are permitted as long as the copyright notice above is included

+If you use these scripts please cite the following paper :
 Kyuho Han, et al., CRISPR screens in cancer spheroids identify 3D growth-specific vulnerabilities, Nature, 2020